 After 14 issues guiding Commodore Format from a standing start to the UK’s biggest selling C64 title, editor Steve Jarratt and sidekick staff writer Andy Dyer left to work on what was described as a new, “unnamed” project at Future.
 It turned out to be Nintendo magazine TOTAL!, initially produced in complete secrecy away from the Bath offices (such was the concern that license freaks Nintendo might try to stop it).
 The first that most people knew of it was when issue 1 arrived back from the printers, and it went on to be an enormous, iconic hit.
 Steve then launched Future titles like Edge and the original Official UK Playstation Magazine.
 These days he’s editing the hugely popular Bitmap Books range among other things, and in 2008 was named Games Media Legend at the Games Media Awards.
 He has been both a huge help and fantastic supporter of our little website, too.
 Thanks for CF, Steve! (read his interview with us here – Ed)

 With folk from other Future titles freelancing in place of the staff writer shaped hole left by Andy Dyer.
 The reviewing team this month was the largest CF would ever know, also featuring Amiga Power‘s Stuart Campbell and Mark Ramshaw, Your Sinclair‘s Linda Barker and James Leach, and Neil West from Sega Power.
-It gave the magazine a very different feel, but the three issues it lasted are remembered fondly.
+It gave the magazine a very different feel, but the three issues it lasted are remembered fondly as some of the very best.
 This winter, the Commodore 64 saw some of the greatest games ever to be released.

-Smash TV.
-Smash TV is what.
+Then there was the epic Smash TV.
 You can read our in-depth feature on it here, but the 97%-er is bested only by Mayhem In Monsterland.
-It’s a frantic blast ’em up based on an imagined and violent television gameshow of the future: that it made it to the C64 at all was impressive.
+It’s a frantic blast ’em up based on an imagined and violent television game show of the future: that it made it to the C64 at all was impressive.
 That it did so with such style, utterly incredible.

-Then there was Battle Command, a hugely ambitious 3D blaster which ran surprisingly well on a machine known for having headaches with the format.
+Battle Command scored well too, a hugely ambitious 3D blaster which ran surprisingly well on a machine known for having headaches with the format.
 It was on cartridge, which is undoubtedly the reason it works.
 Following the C64GS disaster it was to be one of Ocean’s last cartridge releases, and even at the new reduced cart price of £14.99 it sold relatively poorly and is pretty sought after today.
 What could’ve been, eh?

 Creatures 2 was nearly finished, with the Rowlands brothers this month coding the famous snowfall for the gruesome winter torture screens.
 The Early Warning! scanner showed blips for a new Simpsons game and Indiana Jones, Alien 3, The Blues Brothers and WWF.
 They were all major, licensed titles and many were the only 8-bit micro versions of the game.
 The C64 was still kicking: Zeppelin was even recruiting for new programmers in this month’s CF. New team, bright future.
 It still felt good to be with the Commodore 64, and next month’s CF would be one of the best ever.
 CF